jakcal/MyAflam/README.md

 the app is not available for now to download but we are working as fast as we can to build a stable version. in case you cant to just try the beta out just contact us

+## Demo | WebApp
+you can test the web-app from [**Here**](https://cimaaflam-9d47c.firebaseapp.com/#/) .

+    The web app contains a lot of bugs but we are working on fixing them and migrating to the web version

 Copyright © 2020 All Right Reserved for Super Apps.